 Greening your commute: Reducing your emissions by choosing public transit

 As climate change and greenhouse gas emissions rise, Canadians are looking for places to cut down on their environmental impact.
 By choosing public transportation in Toronto instead of buying a car, you will be cutting down on your carbon footprint immensely and saving a lot of money, too.
-By adding in cycling to your commute, you continue to reduce emissions and gain the added benefit of daily exercise.
+By adding cycling to your commute, you continue to reduce emissions and gain the added benefit of daily exercise.

 Tip: You can measure your potential carbon footprint in Canada using Natural Resources Canada’s Greenhouse Gas Equivalencies tool.
+You can also read our article on living sustainably as a newcomer for more tips on reducing your carbon footprint.

 Public transportation in Toronto is a convenient and inexpensive way to get around the city, especially compared to the cost of purchasing and paying to park a vehicle.
 Newcomers will find the TTC and surrounding transit systems easy to use and plan around and arrive at their destination in no time.
 Considering the added benefit of reducing carbon emissions, using public transportation is one of the best ways for Torontonians to travel around the GTA.